GLYCAM-Web/gems/project_management/kanban_notes/Draft complete Services pipeline using Delegator as the Entity.md

 	- [x] draft in flux
 - [x] Within each Service, the Implied Services Manager inspects the inputs, Options and the Procedural Options.
 From these, the Service generates a list of all service requests that are implied and packs them into a list of AAOPs
 	- [x] prior code exists, needs to be moved / rewritten / expanded /wrapped
-- [x] Implied Service Manager then generates a list of pre-requisite service requests, if any.
+- [ ] NOT YET:  Implied Service Manager then generates a list of pre-requisite service requests, if any.
 This step considers only service needs provided by the current entity - services requested from other entities get handled down in the tasks.
+	- [ ] Not going to write this in just now.
+The infrastructure exists.
+		- [ ] See delegator/services/work_flows.py for an example.
+		- [ ] See common/services/orders-dependencies.py for the template definitions.
+	- [ ] Service_Work_Flow_Order_template lists the services that are required for a specific service to happen.
+In other words, it lists the service itself at the end of a list that includes all the prerequisite services.
+	- [ ] Service_Work_Flows_template specifies a reasonable order in which the services should be run, in general.
+But, unless a Work Flow specifies an order, there really isn't one.
+		- [ ] Only the Service_Work_Flow_Order_template objects specify actual orders of operations.
+Unless one of those specifies an order, it should be assumed that the work flows template is a suggestion.
+			- [ ] Example:  Marco might come before List_Services in the Work Flows template, but since the Work_Flow_Order_template does not list Marco as a prerequisite to List_Services, then there is no real order between the two..
 	- [x] some settings info exists somewhere
+- [ ] DO NOW:  Make an ABC in common for managing these workflows.
+	- [ ] Each entity should inherit from it.
+	- [ ] It should contain management for the prereq lists.
+	- [ ] This includes making a grand linear list of orders of operations.
+		- [ ] For now, this will return a hard-coded list.
 - [x] Implied servicecs manager returns the AAOP list to the Request Manager
 - [x] The request manager collects all the resulting service requests
 - [x] Request Manager sends them back to the services for a merge of any duplicates.